-If the Tang has signs of Ich/White Spots I would stay away from it, while it’s treatable, you don’t know how long the Tang has been infected and how stressed out it is.
-If it has been dealing with ich for a long period of time it could die while you are treating it.
+If the Tang has signs of Ich/White Spots I would stay away from it, while it's treatable, you don't know how long the Tang has been infected and how stressed out it is.
+If it has been dealing with ich for an extended period of time, it could die while you are treating it.
 Ideally, you rather buy a healthy species only.

 Flow requirements for Tangs

-Tangs are typically found near reefs with high flow rates, while high flow is not required in your tank it is ideal to provide high flow areas in the tank.
+Tangs are typically found near reefs with high flow rates.
+While the high flow is not required in your tank, it is ideal to provide high flow areas in the tank.